VibesTribe/kb-orchestration/docs/pipeline.md

 intermediate data to the `data/` tree in this repository (ignored by git).

 1. **Ingest**
-   - Pull bookmarks from Raindrop.
+   - Pull bookmarks from Raindrop (collections defined in `config/sources.json`).
-   - Aggregate RSS and YouTube feeds tracked by the team.
+   - Aggregate RSS and YouTube feeds tracked by the team (also configured in `config/sources.json`).
    - Drop raw payloads in `data/raw/YYYY-MM-DD/`.
 These files let later steps re-run idempotently.

 2. **Enrich**